Create a Sustainable Desert Garden

 - Use Native Plants – No matter if you are choosing desert landscape for your front yard or back yard, use plants that grow well in the region.
 Make sure they don’t require a lot of water, and let them grow naturally.

 - Reuse Items – Pat of sustainability means recycling and reusing items when you can.
 If possible, use some of your household items in your garden rather than buying all new things.
 Simple desert landscape ideas included adding a freshly-painted yet rustic old bench or chair.
 This will create a nice new spot to relax and enjoy your garden!

 - Avoid Chemicals and Go Organic – Chemicals infect the soil and create long-lasting damage.
 Don’t use pesticides and non-organic fertilizers so you can avoid polluting your yard.

 - Collect Water – Don’t let any water go to waste!
 Collect water wherever you can to use in your garden.
 Put out buckets or rain barrels to catch rain.
 Another option is to install a greywater system, which redirects water from washing purposes, such as laundry, and diverts it to irrigate the garden.

-- Compost your Scraps – When you chop fruit and vegetables, keep the scraps and compost them to use as fertilizer in your garden.
+- Compost Scraps – When you chop fruit and vegetables, keep the scraps and compost them to use as fertilizer in your garden.
 Here is an article about how to get started.

 Questions to Ask When Choosing Plants

 - How big will it get?
-This is important because it’s easy to forget that some shrubs may look petite in their pot, but could grow to be 8 feet and invade the space of other plants.
+This is important because it’s easy to forget that some desert shrubs may look petite in their pot, but could grow to be 8 feet and invade the space of other plants.